 Back To School Tips

-September is finally here and after a great summer, it’s time to go back to school!
-We know that for some of you this may mean that you have to get prepared to take your GCSE or A Level exams and that can be daunting.
-It may be time to start thinking about revision, exam prep and university applications.
+September is almost here and after a great summer, it’s time to go back to school!
+We know that for some of you this may mean that you have to get prepared to take your GCSE or A-Level exams and that can be daunting.
+It may be time to start thinking about revision, exam prep, and university applications.
 Here are eight tips to help you get back into school mode:

 1. Set goals

-Although at school there is a pretty obvious structure to keep you motivated remember to try and set your goals for each term to ensure you stay on track.
-This is particularly important if you are studying for your GCSE’s or A Levels as getting ahead now can make a huge difference when pressure really starts to mount towards exam time.
+Setting goals is particularly important if you are studying for your GCSE’s or A-Levels as getting ahead now can make a huge difference when the pressure really starts to mount towards exam time.
 Think about including homework plans, revision timetables and set yourself achievable grade targets to work towards.

 2. Utilise your support network

-Of course, when we say this we are typically referring to your family and friends who will always be there to support you through education and eventually into work life.
-To make the most of your school year though, consider which teacher you feel most comfortable asking for help from because getting as much feedback as you can throughout the year.
-Learn to iron out the creases and perfect your techniques by receiving advice from the experts in your life as you continually learn.
+Your family and friends will always be there to support you through education and eventually into work life.
+To make the most of your school year though, consider which teacher you feel most comfortable asking for help from because getting as much feedback as you can throughout the year can make a real difference to your overall outcomes.

 3. Stick to deadlines

 At the start of the year, make note of all of your deadlines, exam and coursework dates so that you can stay on track throughout each term.
 It’s so important to ensure that you utilise all of your time rather than cram in work during the most stressful time of the year.
-Pace yourself by knowing the syllabus and sticking to target as best you can as this will be a real help for the future.
+Pace yourself by knowing the syllabus and sticking to target as best you can.

 4. Get into a routine